H3nkl3r/FindMyAccounts/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: "Bug Report"
-about: Create a report to help us improve
+about: "Create a report to help us improve"
+title: "[Bug]: "
 labels: [bug]
 body:
 - type: markdown
   attributes:
     value: |
       Thanks for taking the time to fill out this bug report!
 - type: textarea
   id: description
   attributes:
     label: Describe the bug
     description: A clear and concise description of what the bug is.
   validations:
     required: true
 - type: textarea
+  id: reproduce
   attributes:
     label: Steps To Reproduce
     description: Steps to reproduce the behavior.